 We have also included information about each item below the tables, such as how to obtain the item and any other notable information.

-Don’t worry if your set-up is not exactly the same as one of those outlined below – the build will still work fine if you’re missing some of the items.
+Don’t worry if your setup is not exactly the same as one of those outlined below – the build will still work fine if you’re missing some of the items.
 Also, don’t be afraid to experiment with new items if you find something else that you like.

 Early Game Equipment